chrisjgf/chrisjgf.github.io/_posts/2017-05-16-create-a-collapsible-tableview.markdown

 categories: swift
 ---

 This is a fairly simple, no bells and whistles, collapsible UITableView.
-The table takes user input through row selection, then reloads the table to show data relevant to that row title.
-Selecting the title row again returns the user to the main view.
+The table takes the user's selected cell, then reloads the table to show data relevant to that cell.
+Selecting the title cell again returns the user back to the main view.

-First up, we want to create a new object for our data.
+First up, we want to create a new object to structure our data.
 In this example I'm using an array of strings, but you can re-jiggle and play around with the code to suit your needs.
 ~~~ swift
 class TableData{
     var title: String? // Title for a row